Oklahoma Sooners football: Late Stoops era

 2011 marked the final time that the Sooners were ranked No. 1 under Stoops.
-However, Oklahoma remained competitive throughout the rest of the BCS era, including a 2014 Sugar Bowl win over defending national champions Alabama in their last game before the introduction of the College Football Playoff.
-Under this system, four teams are selected to compete in yearly national semifinal games in which the winners advance to the national championship game.
-The Sooners received their first playoff birth in 2015 and subsequently lost 37–17 to Clemson in their semifinal game, the Orange Bowl.
+However, Oklahoma remained competitive throughout the rest of the BCS era, including a 2014 Sugar Bowl win over defending national champions Alabama.
+The following year saw the introduction of the College Football Playoff.
+Under this system, four teams are selected to compete in national semifinal games in which the winners advance to the national championship game.
+The Sooners received their first playoff berth in 2015 and subsequently lost to Clemson in their semifinal game, the Orange Bowl.
 Despite winning the Big 12 in 2016, Oklahoma lost two regular season games and did not make the playoff.
 They defeated Auburn in the Sugar Bowl, 35–19.

-In 2017, Stoops announced that he was stepping down as head coach, with offensive coordinator Lincoln Riley immediately appointed as his replacement.
+In June 2017, Stoops announced that he was stepping down as head coach, with offensive coordinator Lincoln Riley immediately appointed as his replacement.
 Stoops said that he felt that the time was right to retire, with a source indicating to Gene Wojciechowski of ESPN that Stoops wanted to leave on his own terms while he still could, without the university or his health forcing him to step aside.
 During his tenure in Norman, Stoops produced a 190–48 (.798) record, 10 conference titles, and a school-record 18 bowl game appearances.
-His 2008 team scored the most points in college football history to that point, averaging over 51 per game.
 In 2021, he was inducted into the College Football Hall of Fame.